aci-ref/facilitation_best_practices/activities/03-engagement.md

 An additional goal for having a tracking system is to generate reporting information for your organization, granting agencies, and any other stakeholders.
-The tracking system can be a source for some of the data that is useful to report on your facilitation activities as well as on the impact of these activities.
+The tracking system can be a partial source for data used to report on facilitation activities, as well as on the impact of these activities.
 In regards to engagements, examples of metrics to track include:

 * Researcher information within department and research area
 * Total number of engagements in a set period (monthly, yearly etc)
+* Category/type of engagement
 * Engagement conversions

 Be aware of how you can integrate some of this information into your